nandilugio/pepython/README.md

 pipenv install -d
 ```

+The installed `pepython` within the pipenv environment is the editable (alla `pip install -e .`) version of the package, so you can manually test right away.

 This tool uses both [`pipenv`](https://pipenv.readthedocs.io/) for development and [`setuptools`](https://setuptools.readthedocs.io/) for packaging and distribution.
 To this date there is not a 100% community-accepted best practice so I've taken [this approach](https://github.com/pypa/pipenv/issues/209#issuecomment-337409290).
 In summary:

 To add an _application_ dependency, add it in `setup.py` and leave it with a loose version definition.
 Then, just do `pipenv install -e .` to install the dependency.
-Pipenv locking mecanism will work as expected, since pepython itself in in the `[packages]` section of `Pipfile` (check `Pipfile.lock` and you'll find the deps there).
+Pipenv locking mecanism will work as expected, since pepython itself is in the `[packages]` section of `Pipfile` (check `Pipfile.lock` and you'll find the deps there).

 To add a _development_ dependency, add it to `Pipfile` via `pipenv install -d <my-dependency>`.